Chris Thomas (basketball coach)

-Chris Thomas (born 1980) is an American professional basketball coach, currently serving as an assistant coach at Long Island University.
-He has also been named coach of the Guaynabo Mets of the Liga de Baloncesto Superior Nacional (BSN).
-He has experience assisting for several college basketball teams, most notably the Miami RedHawks, and the Slovenia national basketball team.
+Chris Thomas (born 1980) is an American professional basketball coach.
+He served as the head coach at Cibona Zagreb in the ABA League.
+He has also been the coach of the Guaynabo Mets of the Liga de Baloncesto Superior Nacional (BSN).
+He was an assistant coach for several college basketball teams, most notably the Miami RedHawks, and the Slovenia national basketball team.

 Early life

-Thomas was born at 5.42am on November 17, 1980, and brought up in Kettering, Ohio.
+Thomas was born on November 17, 1980 and grew up in Kettering, Ohio.
 He attended Archbishop Alter High School in his hometown and led the basketball team to a state title as a senior.
 Thomas was a member of the varsity team for two seasons.